asehmi/auth-simple-for-streamlit/README.md

 STORAGE='SQLITE'
 ```

-A full example (which includes Airtable settings) is available in `env.sample`.
+A full example (which includes Airtable and encryption key settings) is available in `env.sample`.

 2. Then, you must run the admin app as shown above to create your initial SQLite database!